fabriziotappero/ir_remote/README.md

   <img src="https://github.com/fabriziotappero/ir_remote/blob/master/ir_camera_remote.jpg?raw=true" alt="Sublime's custom image"/>
 </p>

-Notice how an IR LED reader (U3) can be used to program the ESP32 so that the same remote can actually control any camera.
+Notice how an IR reader (U3) can be used to program the ESP32 so that the same remote can actually control any given camera.

 The schematic and PCB was designed using de EDA tool [KiCad] and all C++ code was compiled using the [Espressif ESP32 toolchain].